tcltk/tcl/doc/dev/value-history.md

 From this implementation, we see that a Tcl string in release 7.6 is a sequence of zero or more __char__ values from the range 1..255.
-In the C type system,
+In the C type system, each string element is a __char__.
-each string element is a __char__.
 It is also useful to think of each string element as a byte.
 The type name **char** suggests "character", and written works about Tcl from that time probably refer to a Tcl string as a "sequence of characters".
 In later developments the terms "byte" and "character" have diverged in meaning.
+There is no defined limit on the length of this string representation; the only limit is available memory.

 There is a one-to-one connection between stored memory patterns and the abstract notion of valid Tcl strings.
 The Tcl string "cat" is always